jmolloy19/StockWatch/README.md

 -n, --nyse          Also scans all stocks on the NYSE.
 (Only scans NASDAQ by default)

--w, --write-file    Writes historical data of each stock to a .csv file.
+-w, --write-file    Writes a list of all stocks to the file 'stocklist.csv'.
+Also
-                    Files are stored in directory ./datafiles (which will be created if it doesn't exist already).
+                    writes the historical data of each stock to a .csv file.
+These historcial data files are named according to each stock's corresponding symbol and stored n the directory 'datafiles' (which will be created if it does not exist already).

--r, --read-file     Reads historical data from .csv files instead of making API calls.
+-r, --read-file     Reads files instead of making API calls.
+It reads the list of stocks
-                    Can only use this option if previously ran with '--write-file' option.
+                    from the file 'stocklist.csv', and reads the historical data of each stock from their corresponding .csv file.
+This option can only be used if previously ran with the '--write-file' option.

 ```
 ### Usage Examples